 Details on the findings and recommendations are provided here.
 High-level findings include:

 1) Hydraulic solutions may be effective, but a hydraulic model that represents vertical variations is needed to more fully understand the impacts of hydraulic solutions on stratification.
 It is not clear if the hydraulic solutions can produce enough mixing to fully suppress the bloom, or what mixing depth is actually needed to suppress the bloom.
 While hydraulic solutions may not fully mix the epilimnion, they should help suppress the bloom.
 In addition, advection of algae cells out of the lagoon may further suppress the HAB, though the benefit of flushing cells is difficult to predict.

 2) From the perspective of hydraulic drivers, the momentum from the river drives mixing through the winter.
 The tides drive mixing during the summer low flows.
 Thus, solutions that take advantage of both will be most effective, and most expensive.

-3) There are some promising non-hydraulic solutions.
-However, these are all generally short-term solution that would need regular application and have their own uncertainties with respect to effectiveness.
+3) There are some promising non-hydraulic solutions, such as aeration mixing.
+However, all are generally short-term (i.e. seasonal) solutions that would require regular application and have their own uncertainties with respect to effectiveness.